failure-driven/blog/content/rails-camp/commit-04-and-05-rspec-and-feature-spec.md

 ---
-title: "Add Rspec and Feature Spec"
+title: "Add RSpec and Feature Spec"
-date: 2019-01-04T09:30:00+11:00
+date: 2019-01-21T09:30:00+11:00
 excerpt: "With the ability to fire up Rails and a React app, there was one more configuration step required for us to write any actual code.
 That step was to set up a testing framework!"
 cover_padding_class: 'pv7-l'
 cover_dimming_class: 'none'
 featured_image: 'http://s3-ap-southeast-2.amazonaws.com/failure-driven-blog/railscamp-24-woodfield-hobart/commit_04_matt_patterson_22212c2fea9.gif'